raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     FALSE colnames(22): 142C_CA1 142C_DG ...
 147D-CA3-1 147D-DG-1
     FALSE colData names(15): RNAseqID Mouse ...
 Date sizeFactor

-This experiment produced a larger effect on gene expression, 285 genes were differentially expressed between the two groups, and a large portion of those genes were also being differentially expressed between the hippocampal subfields.
-Hierarchical clustering of the differentially expressed genes separates samples by both subfield and treatment (Fig.
-3C).

-This Venn Diagram sthe overlap of differentailly expression genes by Region and method.
-This shows all genes with adjusted pvalue according to the set pvalue.
+We see a large effect of brain region on gene expression, with 21% (3622/16970) of detactabel genes begin differntially expressed between one or more brain-region comparisions.
+This is an order of magnitude greater than the 2% (285/16970) difference seen across treatments.

 ![](../figures/03_cognitiontest/VennDiagramPadj-1.png)